srinjoyc/fcl-docs/README.md

 ---

-## `fcl.currentUser().signUserMessage(msg, opts)`

-:tomato: Coming soon.

----

 # On-chain Interactions

-> :loudspeaker: **These methods can be used both on the client and server.**
+> :loudspeaker: **These methods can be used in browsers and NodeJS.**

-These methods allows dapps to interact directly with the Flow blockchain via a set of functions that currently use the [Access Node API](https://docs.onflow.org/access-api/) along with some other utilities to make it easier to send and decode responses.
-This set of functionality is similar to what is offered in other [SDKs](https://docs.onflow.org/sdks/) but allows for greater composability and customizability.
+These methods allows dapps to interact directly with the Flow blockchain via a set of functions that currently use the [Access Node API](https://docs.onflow.org/access-api/).

-**In general, all interactions need to be built and sent to the chain via `fcl.send()` and then decoded via `fcl.decode()` with the exception below.**

-:warning: **To simplify the send and decode pattern, FCL introduced [`fcl.query`](#TODO) and [`fcl.mutate`](#TODO)**. :tomato: UNSURE: Eventually, FCL will abstract most functionality offered by builders into these methods, but until then, there are still some cases where you will need to use builders - specifically for polling events, running scripts or transactions at a historical block, and ... :tomato: WHAT ELSE?.

 ## Methods
 ---

-## Query and mutate the blockchain with Cadence
+## Query and Mutate Flow with Cadence

 If you want to run arbitrary Cadence scripts on the blockchain, these methods offer a convenient way to do so **without having to build, send, and decode interactions**.